 • Serve the Father in the power of the Spirit, following Jesus’ example of proclaiming and manifesting the kingdom of God

-For more information about the Vineyard check out the following links:
+For more information about the Vineyard visit the following links:

 "The Church is not the building; it's the people.